Gluten free brownie cookies

 Notes for your gluten free brownie cookies

-Gluten free flours that work in these brownie cookies
+Gluten free flours that work in these gluten free brownie cookies

 If you’ve read the recipe card, you’ll know that quinoa flour is the flour that I’ve used for the original gluten free brownie cookies.
 As time has gone on and I’ve made more brownie cookies, I have been testing some options for you.

-- As I’ve mentioned, there’s a grain free version in the bushfire e-book.
-There’s also a totally flourless version which you can find here.
+There’s a totally flourless version which you can find here.
 If you’re looking for a vegan version, you’re in luck!
 I have a recipe for gluten free and vegan brownie cookies right here.

-How to make these brownie cookies according to your preferences
+How to make these gluten free brownie cookies according to your preferences

 Like my previous cookies recipes, there are a few triggers here to make these dazzlingly handsome numbers your own.